Agile-IoT/node-red-contrib-agile-deployer/README.md

 **TODO**

-* The device status values are not obtained from the device yet.
-These can be set in the `msg` object for the moment.
-* Guess the remote URL to send the data to.
+* Currently, only getting the temperature from a Rpi device is supported (obtained executing a `vcgencmd measure_temp`).
+The rest of values are set to 0.

 ## Example ##